ManjitBedi/SwiftUI-Demo/README.md

 Note: there is an issue with the Xcode 16 beta & resolving packages, I needed to create the project in Xcode 15 as a work around.
 The project will work in Xcode 16.

+ ## UI

+ - in a few places, animated sysmbos are being introduced in iOS 17 & new effects have been added with iOS 18

+ - some custom fonts from [Google fonts](https://fonts.google.com) are being used like [Handjet light](https://fonts.google.com/share?selection.family=Handjet:wght@100..900)

  ### Rive

 * the splash scene is using a demo animation made with [Rive](https://www.rive.app)